JetBrains/compose-multiplatform/tutorials/Navigation/README.md

 This pattern should be chosen if any of the following apply:

-1. You support Multipaltform targets with different UI frameworks, and you want to share the navigation logic between them.
+1. You support Multiplatform targets with different UI frameworks, and you want to share the navigation logic between them.
 For example if you support Desktop with Compose UI, iOS with SwiftUI and/or JavaScript with React UI.
 2. You want to keep children running while in the back stack (stopped, but not destroyed).
 3. You are targeting Android and need instance retaining functionality in children (aka AndroidX [ViewModels](https://developer.android.com/topic/libraries/architecture/viewmodel)) and you want to hide this logic as implementation details.
 4. You want to keep the navigation logic (and probably the business logic) separate from UI.